Coronavirus deaths spike in state past 2,000; 9 more in Palm Beach County

 National data

-Pennsylvania reported the most new deaths, 165, after 14 on Sunday for fifth place at 4,668.

-No. 1 New York reported 155 deaths after 191 Sunday to move to 28,480.
+No. 1 New York reported the most deaths -- 168 -- compared with 155 to move to 28,636.
 A few weeks ago, nearly 800 deaths were reported in one day in the state.

+Illinois reported a state-record 145 deaths Tuesday -- the second most in the nation -- after 57 Monday to climb to 4,379 in sixth place.

-Georgia is in 14th place with an increase of 40 after 11 Sunday.
-No. 17 Washington, which was the original epicenter in the United States, reported 3 more deaths to reach 1,019 as well as 227 more cases.
+Georgia is in 14th place with an increase of 26 after 40 Monday.
+Washington, which was the original epicenter in the United States, dropped to 18th behind Virginia, reporting 10 more deaths Monday to reach 1,029 as well as 129 more cases.

 One week ago Tuesday in the United States, there were 83,718 deaths, two weeks ago there were 72,271, three weeks ago 59,265, four weeks ago 45,536, five weeks ago 30,081, six weeks ago 15,526, seven weeks ago 5,151, eight weeks ago 957, nine weeks ago 121, 10 weeks ago 30, 11 weeks ago 9 and 12 weeks ago none.